gaehlerm/SoftwareEngineering/README.md

     main("production")
 ```

 But this is bad practice.
 As we'll learn in the chapter on strings [chapter Data types], such selections should not be delayed.
 Passing around strings is bad practice.
+And even if you replace the string with an `enum`, you should still avoid delaying this choice.

 A better solution is using DI.
 Here the API key is generated outside the `ApiClient` class.
 It is passed to it in the constructor as a function argument.
 This makes it easy to replace the API key with a fake one.
 It also makes it easy to reuse the API key in other classes.